 Q: How can I view an eBill that has already been paid?

 A: To view an eBill that has already been paid, click on the 'Activity' link under the biller and then click the payment for which you would like to view the eBill.

-Q: Can I use either the Message button in the Bill Pay Service or the Messages link at the top of the page to contact you?
+Q: Can I use either the Message button in the Bill Pay Service or the Secure Messages menu option to contact you?

 A: The Message button in the Bill Pay Service should be utilized for issues or questions related to the Bill Pay service, including Popmoney and A2A.
-The Message link at the top of all pages should be used to request assistance with your accounts, statements, password or to ask us any other general account question.
+The Secure Messages menu option should be used to request assistance with your accounts, statements, password or to ask us any other general account question.

 Q: Are there certain days or holidays when bill payments within Bill Pay will not be processed?

 A: Yes, the following holidays are considered non-processing days during the calendar year: